Weatherbury Farm Grain Tracker

 Einkorn is one of the three ancient hulled wheats.
 And even today at taste testings, einkorn flat bread always rates best.
 At Weatherbury Farm, we grow Milky Way Einkorn, an accession from the USDA small grains collection.
 It was collected in 1970 in Vorarlberg, Austria, grown out by 40 growers and bulked as the trials looked promising due to yield.

-Einkorn, like spelt, is protected from the elements by a hull which doesn’t come free in harvest (unlike the hulls on wheat which do).
+Like spelt, einkorn is protected from the elements by a hull which doesn’t come free in harvest (unlike the hulls on wheat which do).
 The removal of the hull prior to milling requires special machinery.
 Weatherbury is lucky to have a dehuller, built by Farmer Nigel.

 Products Milled from Milky Way Einkorn